Drock91/DK_WAVE_7_XRPLGRANT/README.md

 * Currency and Assets: Utilize playfab.com-generated currencies that integrate with XRP Ledger.

-* Multi-platform Support: Aimed for browser-based gaming experiences, -currently standalonendows.
+* Multi-platform Support: Aimed for browser-based gaming experiences, -currently standalone windows.

 TECHNOLOGIES USED
 -